Skablam/Flask-Supervisord/README.md

 ```
 supervisorctl status
 ```
-You can stop the both apps at once with:
+You can stop both apps at once with:

 ```
 supervisorctl stop all